Chicago Travel Guides

 - 🌞 Summer – My favorite season in Chicago.
 Days are hot, but the city is active and the lake is refreshing.

 - 🍂 Fall – Cool, pleasant weather for walking and exploring.
-Lots of parks to see fall foliage.
+A good time to see fall foliage in the parks in Chicago.

 - 🌼 Spring – Cool, but sunnier days where you’ll still need a jacket or coat.